Nepotism (The Office): Cultural references

 During the cold open, the cast performs a lip dub to "Nobody but Me", performed by The Human Beinz, with the intention of placing the video on the Internet.
 This refers to an Internet meme trend that started with a 2009 YouTube video released by students of the Université du Québec à Montréal, in which hundreds of students lip-synched The Black Eyed Peas song "I Gotta Feeling" in one continuous take.

 Michael claims that during his summer he caught the West Nile virus, an illness commonly transported by mosquito bite.
-He also claims to have watched Inception, a Christopher Nolan-directed science fiction film that was critically and commercially successful in the summer of 2010.
-Michael alludes, however, that he may have only dreamed about watching the film, a reference to the ambiguity surrounding the movie's plot about extracting information from dreams.
+He also claims to have watched Inception, a science fiction film that was critically and commercially successful in the summer of 2010.
+Michael says, however, that he may have only dreamed he watched it, a reference to the ambiguity surrounding the movie's ending.
 In one scene, Darryl explains he blew out his knee playing softball over the summer and watched a great deal of the cable news network CNN, which led him to develop grave concerns about the ongoing War in Afghanistan.
 Throughout the episode, Dwight wears a CamelBak, a hydration backpack from which the wearer drinks water through a hose.
 When Jim comments on the outrageous number of keys on Dwight's keyring, Dwight responds by saying, "The bigger the keychain, the more powerful the man", which Jim recognizes as a quote by the janitor from the show Scrubs.
 After pranking Dwight, Pam declares herself the "Bart Simpson of Scranton", a reference to the mischievous protagonist from the animated comedy series The Simpsons.

 Luke declares himself a lover of cinema and says his favorite films are Citizen Kane, a classic 1941 film by Orson Welles, and The Boondock Saints, a 1999 crime thriller film.
 Creed indicates he follows Luke on the social-networking website Twitter specifically because Luke does not write about the actress Betty White, who was particularly popular at the time the episode aired.
 The same day "Nepotism" was broadcast, White appeared in the second-season premiere of Community, another comedy series on NBC.
 While trying to recall the last time he saw Luke, Michael remembers it was the release year of Ace Ventura: When Nature Calls (1995), a comedy film starring Jim Carrey.
 Michael has Luke pick up pants for him from Talbots, a retail store that specializes in women's clothing and accessories; this also serves as a callback to the Season 3 episode "The Negotiation", where Michael accidentally bought and then wore a women's pantsuit produced by a clothing brand called MISSterious.
 While reflecting on how difficult it is to work with family, he wonders aloud how the Ringling brothers have managed the Ringling Bros. and Barnum & Bailey Circus for so many years.
 He also claims that mixing family and business is a beautiful thing by illustrating what a bad idea it would have been to have open auditions for the band Hanson.